vpukhanov/react-emojification/README.md

 # Emojify Me

-"Emojify Me" is an app running with [Ruby on Rails API](https://github.com/vpukhanov/rails-emojification) and React frontend.
+"Emojify Me" is an app built with React that uses [rails-emojification](https://github.com/vpukhanov/rails-emojification) Ruby on Rails Web API.

-It lets you emojify text, which you can then copy and post anywhere.
+It lets you emojify text that you can then copy and post anywhere.

 Here's how it looks like: